Booysen31SA/Junior-Back-End-Developer/README.md

 ## Running locally
 # database
 connecting to database,
-run wamp for my sql
-should connect to local instance of mysql
+run wamp for my sql (or if you have local sql server running it should connect, if not update details in config file to local instance ) should connect to local instance of mysql in .database folder there is a file with the tables required run that script to create tables

 # Server
 npm start